Jeevanandam-jk/Python-Projects/README.md

 # Python-Projects

-This repository contains some Basic and Intermediate projects using Pythona and related frameworks
+This repository contains some Basic and Intermediate projects using Python and its related frameworks